-At 30 November 2020, the Company's Tier 1 Basic Own Funds were made up of the following items:
+At 30 November 2021, the Company's Tier 1 Basic Own Funds were made up of the following items:

+- Ordinary share capital

+- Share premium account

-- · Ordinary share capital. - Solvency II reconciliation reserve.
+- Solvency II reconciliation reserve.

 The Company's ordinary share capital and related share premium are classified as Tier 1 unrestricted capital as its Articles of Association do not prohibit the cancellation of dividends after they have been declared.